flub/testdir/README.md

 # Semi-persistent, scoped test directories

-This crate aims to make it easier to use temporary directories in tests.
+This crate aims to make it easier to use temporary directories in tests, primarily by calling the `testdir!()` macro somewhere in a test function.
 The direcetories are structured per-scope and per-test and will be available for inspection after the test has finished.
 On subsequent test runs older generations of test directories will be cleaned up.